abelgonzalezr/blitzpy/README.md

 # BlitzPy

-Repository for reporting bugs and suggestions for BlitzPy.
+Repository for BlitzPy information.

 ## About This Repository

-This repository is dedicated exclusively to bug reports and feature suggestions for BlitzPy.
+This repository contains information about BlitzPy.
 The actual source code is maintained in private repositories.

-## How to Report a Bug

-1. Go to the [Issues](https://github.com/yourusername/blitzpy/issues) section.
-2. Click on "New Issue".
-3. Select the "Bug report" template.
-4. Fill in all the required information, being as detailed as possible.
-5. Submit the issue.

-## How to Suggest a Feature

-1. Go to the [Issues](https://github.com/yourusername/blitzpy/issues) section.
-2. Click on "New Issue".
-3. Select the "Feature request" template.
-4. Describe the feature you would like to see implemented, including why it would be valuable.
-5. Submit the issue.

-## Discussions
+## Important Notice

-Feel free to use the [Discussions](https://github.com/yourusername/blitzpy/discussions) section for general feedback, questions, and ideas that don't fit into the bug report or feature request categories.
+**This is a proprietary software project.
+No external contributions, bug reports, or feature requests are being accepted at this time.**

+All rights are reserved by the copyright holder.
+Any use, reproduction, or distribution of this software without explicit written permission is strictly prohibited.

-## Updates
+## License

-We regularly review all submitted issues and will provide updates on their status.
-When a bug is fixed or a feature is implemented, we will update the corresponding issue.

-Thank you for helping improve BlitzPy!
+This project is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.

+© 2024 [Your Name/Organization].
+All Rights Reserved.